junxit/us-congress-bills-109/bill.md

 legis-num: S. 1773
 congress: 109th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # S. 1773